 banks connecting the high and low voltage busses together.
 The general case with two banks is shown in Fig. 3.
-The voltage drop between busses in this case is $I_1Z_1=I_2Z_2$ so that only one set of compensators is necessary receiving either $I_1$ of $I_2$ current and set for the corresponding impedance $Z_1$ or $Z_2$ respectively.
-If the bank on which compensators are connected is removed from service, than an additional set of compensators or some switching arrangement if the bank impedances are equal must be used to provide proper relay potential.
+The voltage drop between busses in this case is $I_1Z_1=I_2Z_2$ so that only one set of compensators is necessary receiving either I_1 or I_2 current and set for the corresponding impedance Z_1 or Z_2 respectively.
+If the bank on which compensators are connected is removed from service, then an additional set of compensators or some switching arrangement, if the bank impedances are equal, must be used to provide proper relay potential.